 We constantly review our equipment fleet to ensure that we are sourcing the right products to meet our customer demand.
-We purchase our core hire fleet from over 350 suppliers, with the majority of our hire fleet is sourced from a core group of 20 to 30 strategic suppliers, most of whom are based in the United Kingdom and Europe.
-We expect the volume of these purchases from Asia to continue to increase as a percentage of our overall capital expenditure.
+We purchase our core hire fleet from over 200 suppliers, with the majority of our hire fleet sourced from a core group of 20 to 30 strategic suppliers, all of whom are based in the United Kingdom and Europe.
 We have long established relationships with our key suppliers for new equipment as well as replacement parts to support its ongoing fleet maintenance.
-In some of our key equipment categories, notably powered access, power generation and breaking and drilling, we have developed strong relationships with certain key suppliers, such as sourcing the majority of our generators for ABird and Apex from Bruno.
+In some of our key equipment categories, notably powered access, power generation and breaking and drilling, we have developed strong relationships with certain key suppliers, such as sourcing the majority of our generators for ABird and Apex from Bruno, and many of our power tool products from HILTI.
+Our relationship with HILTI has been developed over many years of key partnering and our procurement arrangement with them is much more than traditional buyer and seller.
 This has enabled us to benefit from attractive pricing terms as well as market-leading product innovation.